vasilyprokopov/digitalocean-kubernetes-cloudflare/README.md

-# DigitalOcean Kubernetes with Cloudflare for DDoS, WAF
+# Integrating DigitalOcean Kubernetes with Cloudflare for Enhanced Security

 ## Problem Statement
 DigitalOcean offers a managed Kubernetes service (DOKS) with basic DDoS protection.
 When running an application in DOKS, users might require advanced DDoS protection, a Web Application Firewall (WAF), and other similar services that Cloudflare provides.
 This tutorial will describe how to integrate Cloudflare services with DOKS.